oemof/DHNx/docs/optimization_models.rst

 * **id**: see :ref:`Thermal Network <thermal_network_label>`

-The following attributes are additional attributes of the optimization module, and optional:
+The following attributes are additional attributes of the optimisation module, and optional:

 .. csv-table::
    :header-rows: 1